bhisaac/5eFP/5eFP-SRD.md

 **Dragons** are large reptilian creatures of ancient origin and tremendous power.
 True dragons, including the good metallic dragons and the evil chromatic dragons, are highly intelligent and have innate magic.
 Also in this category are creatures distantly related to true dragons, but less powerful, less intelligent, and less magical, such as wyverns and pseudodragons.

 **Elementals** are creatures native to the elemental planes.
 Some creatures of this type are little more than animate masses of their respective elements, including the creatures simply called elementals.
 Others have biological forms infused with elemental energy.
-The races of genies, including djinn and efreet, form the most important civilizations on the elemental planes.
+The genie species, including djinn and efreet, form the most important civilizations on the elemental planes.
 Other elemental creatures include azers and invisible stalkers.

 **Fey** are magical creatures closely tied to the forces of nature.
 They dwell in twilight groves and misty forests.
 In some worlds, they are closely tied to the Feywild, also called the Plane of Faerie.
 Some are also found in the Outer Planes, particularly the planes of Arborea and the Beastlands.
 Fey include dryads, pixies, and satyrs.